 Philip Pullman seems to enjoy stirring up controversy.
 He annoyed many Christians with his best-selling anti-church, anti-God trilogy His Dark Materials.
 And it’s evident that he was out to provoke when he made comments like, ‘my books are about killing God,’ and, ‘I’m trying to undermine the basis of Christian belief.’
 He’s admitted that the […]

 I talked to Paul Hammond on UCB UK radio this morning about Philip Pullman's controversial new books.
-The conversation was put out as a podcast on Culturewatch: Click to listen Posted via email from Tony Watkins These posts may be related: Philip Pullman: not as cynical as we think?
-This article was first published on […]
+The conversation was put out as a podcast on Culturewatch: Click to listen Posted via email from Tony Watkins Related posts: The God-Man Jesus and the Scoundrel Philip Pullman Pullman's next book reworks of the story of Jesus […]

 I interviewed Philip Pullman back in 2004, before I started work on my book, Dark Matter: A Thinking Fan's Guide.
 It was an interesting experience, partly because I'd had car problems on the way there and arrived a little flustered.
 Looking at it again now, there are some ways in which I don't think I handled it all that well.
 If I'm honest, I guess I was somewhat intimidated.
 Anyway, here it is, for what it's worth (it's also available on the Culturewatch site, where it's been since 2004).
 With news today of his forthcoming book, The Good Man Jesus and the Scoundrel Christ, it seemed a good time to repost it here.